Why are they different?

 - Does the Manager have the option to withhold company sick pay?

-- Do you have an occupational health service or can you refer to the Fit for Work national scheme?
+- Do you have an occupational health service you can refer people to?

 Workers need to know what to do when they are off sick and any penalties if they lie about it.
 They also need to know what is available to help them too.